centminmod/validate-emails/readme.md

 # API Merge

-Added support for `-apimerge` argument which allows you to merge Merging [EmailListVerify](https://centminmod.com/emaillistverify) + [MillionVerifier](https://centminmod.com/millionverifier) API results together for more accuracte email verification results.
+Added support for `-apimerge` argument which allows you to merge Merging [EmailListVerify](https://centminmod.com/emaillistverify) + [MillionVerifier](https://centminmod.com/millionverifier) API results together for more accurate email verification results.

 The table below shows how long it took to execute and process the verification checks using `validate_emails.py` and merged APIs.
 Looks like subsequent runs were faster due to probably primed caches at respective providers' backends.